 The paper by Asik Dutta et al ‘A state-of-the-art review in crop residue burning in India: Previous knowledge, present circumstances and future strategies’ tries to find the fundamental causes behind this illicit practice and mark the harmful effects of residue burning on ecosystem.
 It also deciphers in depth strategies, environmental laws, socio-economic policy frameworks and future thrusts which would offer multifaceted avenues for the sustainable management of crop residues.

 Residue burning is highly pernicious for the environment and human health.
-In India, national green tribunal (NGT) strictly oppose this practise of crop residue burning particularly in North-Western India and both central and state government implemented various policies to help the farmers with eco-friendly straw management approaches.
+In India, the National Green Tribunal (NGT) strictly opposes this practice of crop residue burning, particularly in North-Western India, and both the central and state governments have implemented various policies to help farmers with eco-friendly straw management approaches.

 The major factors are labour shortage at critical time of field operation, very short span or window for preparation of the field for the next crop, lack of processing facilities and large-scale use of combine harvester for harvesting of paddy.
 Although, other minor factors also play crucial roles and aggravate the situation further.